How to network: five tips for young project professionals

 Once the event is done, go through your cards – make a note of anything specific you want to follow-up with the people you met.
 Find them and add them on LinkedIn, and include a note reminding them where you met and what you were talking about.
 If they aren’t on LinkedIn, send them an email – particularly if you discussed any plans or ideas.

 Finally, look at your goals for the event and see how well you did in meeting them.
 Could you have done anything more to meet those goals?
-Apply your networking skills at the emerging professionals zone specifically for those of you new to the project profession at the APM Women in Project Management Conference on 26 September in London.
+Many professionals practised these skills at the emerging professionals zone which was specifically for those new to the project profession at the APM Women in Project Management Conference on 26 September in London.